Hostage (memoir)

 Hostage is a 2025 autobiography by Israeli hostage survivor Eli Sharabi, recounting his 491 days in Hamas captivity in the Gaza Strip following his abduction from his home during the October 7 attacks in Be'eri on the morning of October 7, 2023.
 The book was published in June 2025 by Sella Meir.

 Within its first week of release, the book became a bestseller on the Israel Hayom list, selling over 20,000 copies in five days and earning a Gold Book Award.
 It later achieved Platinum (70,000 copies) and Diamond (100,000 copies) certifications, becoming the fastest-selling title in Hebrew publishing history.

 Background

 Eli Sharabi is a member of Kibbutz Be'eri, with a B.A. in economics and management and an MBA from Ben-Gurion University of the Negev.
 Over the years, he served as the kibbutz treasurer, business manager, and board director.
 In October 2023, he worked as chief financial officer at the Iridium investment fund.

 On October 7, 2023, during the Hamas attack on Israel, Sharabi was taken hostage from his home in Kibbutz Be'eri.
-His wife Lian and daughters Noya (16) and Yahel (13) were killed in the attack.
+During the attack, his wife Lian and his two daughters, Noya and Yahel, who were 16 and 13 years old, were murdered.
 His brother, Yossi Sharabi, was also kidnapped and later killed in captivity.